 The treatment and management of gallstones may involve taking a wait-and-see approach or using medications, surgery, or other treatments as decided by you and your doctor.
 The exception to this approach is anyone who has gallstones larger than 3 centimeters (cm), gallbladder polyps, or is at high risk for

 Unless your gallbladder is surgically removed, gallstones may occur again.

 Gallstones.
-EBSCO DynaMed website.
-Available at: http://www.ebscohost.com/dynamed.
-Updated October 23, 2013.
-Accessed December 5, 2013.
+EBSCO DynaMed Plus website.
+Available at: http://www.dynamed.com/topics/dmp~AN~T114033/Gallstones.
+Updated July 22, 2016.
+Accessed September 1, 2017.

 Gallstones.
 National Institute of Diabetes and Digesrive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/gallstones.
 Updated November 2013.
 Accessed September 1, 2017.

 McVeigh G, Dobinson Evans E, Dwerryhouse S, et al. Gallstone disease: diagnosis and management.
 Available at: https://www.nice.org.uk/guidance/cg188/chapter/Introduction.
 Updated October 2014.

 Portincasa P, Di Ciaula A, de Bari O, Garruti G, Palmieri VO, Wang DQ.
 Management of gallstones and its related complications.

 Expert Rev Gastroenterol Hepatol.
 2016;10(1):93-112.